 The Trust shall also oversee and administer the AVMA Worker's Compensation insurance program instituted in 1984.
 Business Package, Business Auto Insurance, and Umbrella Liability coverages were added in 1993 and Employment Practices Liability was added in 1996.
 Personal Lines coverages (automobile, homeowners, etc.)were added in 1999 to provide a complete range of casualty coverages for AVMA members.

-The trustees are appointed by the Executive Board for terms of four years beginning at the close of the AVMA annual meeting.
+The trustees are appointed by the Board of Directors for terms of four years beginning at the close of the AVMA annual meeting.
 Trustees are eligible for appointment to three consecutive four-year terms.
 A partial term of two or more years is considered a full term.

 The trustees consider changes in the insurance program as to benefits and types of coverage; they review the actions of the insurance company and broker in promoting the plans; they give close attention to the administration of the program as conducted by the administrator; they review complaints from members and request adjustments when justified; they determine distribution of dividends and are responsible for all matters related to the conduct of the AVMA Professional Liability Insurance Trust.